Indian Institute of Information Technology, Kottayam: Academic

-IIITK at present offers B.Tech - M.S dual degree program and Ph.D. courses in Computer Science & Engineering.
+IIITK at present offers B.Tech, M.S dual degree programs in Computer Science and Engineering (Core), Computer Science and Engineering with specialization in Artificial Intelligence & Data Science, Computer Science & Engineering with specialization in Cyber Security and Electronics & Communication Engineering.

+The institute also offers M.Tech Degrees in Artificial Intelligence & Data Science, Cyber security and Big Data & Machine Learning.

+It also offers Ph.D courses in the Computer Science and Electronics.

-The admission to B.Tech/M.S programs is based on the performance of Joint Entrance Exam (JEE MAINS) and HSC Examinations as per Central Board of Secondary Education (CBSE) guidelines.
-The number of seats available for admission is decided by Academic Advisory Committee/Senate which at present is 90 for CSE branch.
+The admission to B.Tech. programs is based on the performance of Joint Entrance Exam (JEE MAINS) and HSC Examinations as per Central Board of Secondary Education (CBSE) guidelines.
+The number of seats available for admission, is decided by Academic Advisory Committee/Senate, which at present is 556 (all branches combined).